-What was the last time that you worked on a SOLIDWORKS model that was slooooow?
+What was the last time that you worked on a SOLIDWORKS file that was slooooow?

 Are you killing ten minutes while a slow drawing is loading right now?
 What a coincidence.
 Did you get a freshly brewed caffeinated drink already?
 Good.

 We have made a list of things you can try to speed up your drawing performance dramatically.
 Sometimes load times go from tens of minutes to a few seconds!

 SOLIDWORKS released a handy new tool in 2016 that’s appropriately named Performance Evaluation.

 It already worked for parts and assemblies, but from then on it could analyze drawings as well.

 Javelin wrote a nice blog post on the topic and the following images are taken from that post.

 I have also learned a lot from their ‘Elite Problem Hunter’ Alin Vargatu, he is the Canadian VAR’s large assembly specialist.